 29) When do I begin taking the medications?
 Patients take their pain medication as needed.
 Begin taking vitamin C one week before surgery.
 You can begin taking Arnica the day before surgery.
 The antibiotic and swelling medications begin when you arrive home following surgery.
 Unless you are notified otherwise, resume all daily medications when you arrive home from surgery.

 30) Are there any foods to avoid following surgery?
-No. Dr. Lopez encourages you to eat a well-balanced diet.
+No. Dr. Lopez and Dr. Perro encourage you to eat a well-balanced diet.
 You may notice that saltier foods can cause you to swell for a longer period of time.

 31) When can I shower?
 You can shower once the second dressing is removed.
 Make sure that you pat dry the incisions well after the shower and apply the antibiotic ointment.

 32) When is my first postoperative appointment?
-You will be asked to see Dr. Lopez on the second day following your rhinoplasty.
-At that appointment Dr. Lopez will remove the nasal packing.
-Some patients describe the packing removal as a mild discomfort, but Dr. Lopez still recommends taking a pain pill 1 hour before your appointment.
+You will be asked to see Dr. Lopez or Dr. Perro on the second day following your rhinoplasty.
+At that appointment Dr. Lopez or Dr. Perro will remove the nasal packing.
+Some patients describe the packing removal as a mild discomfort, but Dr. Lopez and Dr. Perro still recommend taking a pain pill 1 hour before your appointment.
 You will need someone to drive you to this appointment.

 33) What happens after the first postoperative visit?
 After your first visit, take your medications as directed and keep your incision clean and moist.
 We will ask you to use a Q-tip to cleanse them with peroxide once a day and apply an antibiotic ointment three times a day to keep the sutures soft.
 Dr. Lopez will want to see you 6-8 days after the surgery for removal of the cast and suture removal.
 Suture removal may be uncomfortable, so Dr. Lopez recommends taking a pain pill 1 hour before your appointment.
 You will need someone to drive you to this appointment if you are taking pain medication.